 This study suggests technology can be used to promote engagement with nature and increase children’s enjoyment when experiencing local parks and surroundings.
 Children in all three groups covered by the study experienced positive effects from the use of place-based education to connect children to the local environment.

-Peer-reviewed article in the academic journal Environment & Behavior
+See this peer-reviewed article in the academic journal Environment & Behavior by Maxine R. Crawford et al.

 Different “Missions” (or “games”) are published to the Agents of Discovery mobile app.
 These are created by Agents of Discovery partners, and are specific to their site (e.g., park, museum, or similar).
 Once you are physically present at a partnering location (e.g., Griffith Park in Los Angeles), you can play the Mission.
 Each Mission typically consists of a map of the location, a Field Agent to lead players through the Mission, and 20 location-based “Challenges” (or “questions”).
 Players uncover the Challenges by exploring the site.